 National statistics confirm the rapid growth and importance of wireless technology but suggest that rural areas such as Rutland will lag behind in the provision of 4G and other modern services.
 Mobile communication is patchy in some parts of town, partly due to the poor location of the existing mast.
-Town and county have agreed that a new broadband mast may be erected in a remote location in the grounds of Welland Vale Nurseries at the edge of the town.
+Uppingham Town Council and Rutland County Council have agreed that a new broadband mast may be erected in a remote location in the grounds of Welland Vale Nurseries at the edge of the town.
 There were no public objections to this proposal and the Plan therefore supports this site for telecommunication purposes.
 This is in line with the County Council's emerging policy hoping to limit the number of additional masts built in the county.